chhotii-alex/prospective-randomizer/README.md

 The value for 'groupNames' must be an array of strings, giving the group names.
 The value for 'variableSpec' must be and array of strings, giving feature names.
 Each feature is assumed to be numeric continuous.
 The given protocol is started.

+GET /{protocolName}/subject/{id}
+Equivalent to "EXISTS" above.
+Responds with true if there is already record of a subject with this ID; otherwise responds with a 404 NOT FOUND status.

 POST /{protocolName}/subject/{id} The request body must be a JSON object with key-value pairs giving the feature values for the subject whose id appears in the path.